Tobitap04/robust-causal-eval/README.md

 ```
 ### Customization Options

 - **Output format:** By default, results are printed to the console.
-Use `--latex` to also save results as a LaTeX table (`results.tex` will be created if it does not exist).
+Use `--latex` to additionally save results as a LaTeX table (`results.tex` will be created if it does not exist).
-- **Sample file:** By default, the script uses the preprocessed and filtered sample at `data/final_sample.csv`.
+- **Sample file:** By default, the script uses our preprocessed and filtered sample at `data/final_sample.csv`.
 Use `--sample_path` to specify a different file.
 - **Datasets:** Evaluate specific datasets within the sample using `--datasets`.
 Available options: `eli5`, `gooaq`, `msmarco`, `naturalquestions`, `squad2`.
 Multiple datasets can be specified separated by spaces.
 - **Perturbations:** By default, all perturbations are tested.
 Use `--perturbs` to select specific perturbations.
 Available options: `none`, `typo`, `synonym`, `language`, `paraphrase`, `sentence-inj`, `bias`.
 Multiple perturbations can be specified separated by spaces.
 - **Temperature:** The model temperature defaults to 0.
 Change with `--temp`.